 About the only thing you cant do is ignore them.
 They invent.
-They imaging the syntax of the property of the state of the
+They imagin by neal.
+They explore.
+They create.
+They inspire.
+They are the human race forward.

 Maybe they have to be azy.

 How else can you have at an empty canvas all work work sit in silery and hear and g thats never leen y itten? gaz at a red placet and see aboutory on wheels?